 In addition, MICC cables are both water and oil proof, have a greater current ratings and have smaller diameters compared to other cable designs.
 They require no conduit for mechanical, vermin or insect protection, need fewer fittings, are 100% UV, Ozone and sunlight resistant as well as radiation resistant, are non-ageing, will operate in cryogenic environments and are mechanically stronger than any other cable design in all operating or emergency conditions.

 The first cable to ever be deemed as a fire survival cable was mineral insulated and was patented by Arnold Francois Borel in 1896.
 Societe Alsacienne de Construction Mechaniques was the company that worked on and grew the product.
-The well known Pyrotenax then bought the patent rights in 1937 and started mass production.
+A well known Manufacturer then bought the patent rights in 1937 and started mass production.

 These cables do require a different installation method using different tools and fittings to ensure that cables are terminated correctly and to guarantee that humidity exposure has not affected its insulation resistance.
 The larger cables were tough and took longer than normal to install.
 This brought upon a need in the market for a more ‘flexible’ option which could be set up in the same way a regular plastic cable would be installed, with the added benefit of being ‘flame-proof’.